iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 For example, in the training set, the *"canoe"* class mainly consists of images of canoes, but it also includes many images of kayaks and other types of boats.
 In contrast, **the *"canoe"* class in the validation set only contains images of kayaks, with no canoes at all**.

-To clarify, the difference is not only in the boat shapes, with a kayak being more flat, but also in how they are paddled.
+To clarify, the difference is not only in the boat shapes, with a kayak being flatter, but also in how they are paddled.
 A canoe is typically paddled in a kneeling position (though seated paddling is common) with a short single-bladed paddle, while a kayak is paddled from a seated position with a long double-bladed paddle.
-Interestingly, "paddle, boat paddle" is also a separate class in ImageNet-1k.
+Interestingly, "paddle, boat paddle" is a separate class in ImageNet-1k.

 <div style="display: flex; flex-wrap: wrap; gap: 15px; justify-content: center; align-items: center;">
     <div style="text-align: center; flex: 0 0 30%;">